neicnordic/sensitive-data-archive/docs/decisions/0002-merge_dependabot_package_managers.md

 "/sda-sftp-inbox" is quite unmaintained, and often require manual intervention during dependency updates, which shouldnt hinder the "/sda-doa".

+To achieve this we can utilise [dependabot groups](https://docs.github.com/en/code-security/reference/supply-chain-security/dependabot-options-reference#groups--)

 ### Consequences

 * Good, because 10 instead of 24 potential PRs being opened weekly